Neither Hilary nor Nick grew up on a farm.

 Over the years, Hilary has been involved in many projects to help facilitate a healthier food system in the area.
 She was involved in the formation of the Ottawa Food Security Council (renamed Just Food) and remained as the Chair for its first year.
 She was also involved in the design of the Ottawa Good Food Box local food procurement initiative as well as a Schoolground Greening Initiative in Ottawa.
 She is an active member of the National Farmers Union and is the President of the Almonte Farmers’ Market.

 Our organic produce and honey are available at the Almonte Farmers Market.
-If you are looking for a quality meal out on the town, we also sell our produce and pickles to the Heirloom Café in Almonte.
 Our organic eggs are available for sale at our farm, as well as at Dunbrae Farms in Almonte.